 In our mad scramble to transition all learning to virtual platforms during the first wave of the COVID-19 pandemic, educators had to be okay with "good enough."
 We threw things up onto learning management systems that we previously only used to house grades; we made quick, garbled videos to clarify instructions; and we created discussion forums to give students a place to share their ideas in lieu of face-to-face conversation.
 This good enough mentality was necessary in the spring, and I am in awe of the work that educators did to make sure learning did not stop.
 But, as the COVID numbers continue to rise, we have to face the possibility that we may not be back in schools in the fall.
 This time around, now that we know more and have more resources, we have to do better than good enough.
 We need to consider students with diverse needs and make sure that our content is accessible for them.
 The hard truth is that no one else is going to do it.
 Disabled students have always had to fight for equitable education, and that fight is continuing.
 As educators, it is our job to ensure that all students can access learning in our classes.

 Below is a short list of the things that I'm doing this summer and plan to do throughout the fall to ensure that content in my classes is accessible.
 This is by no means an exhaustive list, and I encourage you to add comments with additional suggestions.
-I also think it is important to note that I am absolutely NOT an expert in this area.
-Every college I have worked for has a disability services department (shout out to Marti if you happen to read this!) that is much more capable of supporting professors in developing accessible courses.
-My goal here is to reach people who may not seek out support from those departments or teachers who do not have access to that kind of support...or people who did not think this was important until now.
-As much as possible, I tried to link tutorials, since using technology and intentionally making course materials accessible is new for so many of us.
+My goal here is to reach people who may not seek out support from accessibility services departments or teachers who do not have access to that kind of support...or people who did not think this was important until now.
+As much as possible, I tried to link tutorials, since using technology and intentionally making course materials accessible is new for so many educators.

 Check Documents for Accessibility